LunaMystic/CourseProject/README.md

 Better Search Box is a chrome extension, designed to match a user query with relevant text within a webpage.
 Chrome has similar built in functionality in the form of Control+F, however that only searches for exact strings.
 Better Search Box will find relevant text on the webpage, and highlight them.

 ## Implementation Documentation
 Better Search Box is written with a JavaScript frontend and Python backend.
 The frontend creates a user interface in the form of a popup, and handles most of the work except for the text ranking.
 We use multiple Chrome APIs such as tabs in the project.
-The frontend functions much like a standard Chrome Extension, using messaging to accomplish communication between the extension and t he browser.
-Once the query is created, the query and text are sent to the Python backend by using a Sanic server.
-The backend then uses Okapi BM25 to determine which segments of text is most relevant to the query, and sends the response back to the extension.
-The webpage is then highlighted by adjusting the html of the webpage with the relevant sentences.
+The frontend functions much like a standard Chrome Extension, using messaging to accomplish communication between the extension and the browser.
+Once the query is created, the query and text are sent to the Python backend based on Sanic.

+The backend will handle both data preprocessing and prediction tasks.
+The prediction module includes Okapi BM25 and Distilbert algorithms.
+The BM25 part will separate the single input document into multiple sub-documents following specific strategies and feed them to the algorithm with the query to get the most relevant segments.
+In the Bert part, we finally choose to use Distilbert for the shorter response time due to all the computations running locally.

+The prediction results then will be sent back to the frontend.
+The webpage is then highlighted by adjusting the HTML of the webpage with the relevant sentences.

 ## Usage Documentation
 For a mac or linux user, simply run [sh setup.sh] to install dependencies and run the server